DavidAce/DMRG/README.md

 ```

-**Alternatively** some IDE's with CMake support can self-configure from the file CMakeLists.txt found in the project root folder.
+**Alternatively**, if you intend to develop or study the source code, some IDE's with CMake support can self-configure from the file CMakeLists.txt found in the project root folder.
 This
 is perhaps an even simpler approach.
-Recommended: [CLion](https://www.jetbrains.com/clion/download) or [Visual Studio Code](https://code.visualstudio.com/) with C++ and CMake Tools extensions.
+Recommended: [CLion](https://www.jetbrains.com/clion/download) or [Visual Studio Code](https://code.visualstudio.com/) with the C++ and CMake Tools extensions.

 ### Minimum Requirements
 The following software is required to build the project:
  - C++ compiler with support for c++17 standard and libstdc++ standard library implementation  (version >= 7).
-Tested with both
+Tested with two compilers:
-    - GNU GCC versions 7 and 8 (come with libstdc++ already)
+    - GNU GCC versions 7 and 8 (these bundle libstdc++)
     - Clang version >= 5.0. (you need to manually install libstdc++ version >= 7, that comes bundled with gcc, for instance from `ppa:ubuntu-toolchain-r/test`)
- - CMake version >= 3.10.
+ - CMake version >= 3.9.
 If you compile CMake from source, remember to enable `curl` (`./bootstrap --system-curl`).
+ - *(For library compilation only) Fortran compiler, tested with gfortran-7 and gfortran-8.*

 **Ubuntu** 17 or higher will have the versions required in the default repositories.
 For older distributions, use the ppa `ubuntu-toolchain-r/test` to get newer versions.

 **Mac OSX** users are advised to use GNU GCC version 7 or 8 from homebrew.
 Install with `brew install gcc`.
+Clang from llvm 6.0 might work but you will have to link to GNU's `libstdc++.so` or `libstdc++.a` manually.
-Clang and AppleClang compilers are not supported on OSX.
+ AppleClang family of compilers are not supported at all.

 ### Optional Requirements
- You can chose to **either**
+The compilation of DMRG++ requires several libraries.
+To meet the requirements, you have two options:

-  - let the build script compile the libraries below from source into `libs/`.
-This will happen automatically if the library is not found on your system.
+  1. **Automatic**: let cmake download and compile the libraries below from source into a local folder `libs/`.
+This is the default behavior if the library is not found on your system.
 Note that this does *NOT* make a system-wide install, so you can safely delete the `libs/` folder.
-  - (*recommended*) install the libraries yourself with your favorite package manager (e.g. `apt` in ubuntu or `brew` in OSX).
+  2. **Manual**: install the libraries yourself with your favorite package manager (e.g. `apt` in ubuntu or `brew` in OSX).
 The build script will always attempt to find the libraries in your system first.

  The latter is recommended to avoid a lengthy compilation of these rather large libraries.
+If the compilation halts due to any library failing to compile or link, you can try installing/uninstalling that library from your package manager.

  #### Libraries

+ - **BLAS** and **LAPACK**.
+Required for Arpack.
+You can choose either [Intel MKL](https://software.intel.com/en-us/mkl) or [OpenBLAS](https://github.com/xianyi/OpenBLAS) (OpenBLAS requires Fortran to compile from source).
+If both MKL and OpenBLAS are found in the system, MKL is preferred.
- - [Eigen](http://eigen.tuxfamily.org) for tensor support and SVD decomposition (tested with version >= 3.3).
+ - [**Eigen**](http://eigen.tuxfamily.org) for tensor and matrix and linear algebra (tested with version >= 3.3).
- - [OpenBLAS](https://github.com/xianyi/OpenBLAS) Required for Arpack.
-If you auto-install from source a Fortran compiler is required.
-Tested with gfortran version >= 7.
- - [Arpack](https://github.com/opencollab/arpack-ng) Eigenvalue solver based on fortran.
-Note that this in turn requires LAPACK and BLAS libraries.
+ - [**Arpack**](https://github.com/opencollab/arpack-ng) Eigenvalue solver based on fortran.
+Note that this in turn requires LAPACK and BLAS libraries, both of which are included in OpenBLAS.
- - [Arpackpp](https://github.com/m-reuter/arpackpp) C++ frontend for ARPACK.
+ - [**Arpackpp**](https://github.com/m-reuter/arpackpp) c++ frontend for Arpack.
- - [HDF5](https://support.hdfgroup.org/HDF5/) for hdf5-file env_storage support (tested with version >= 1.10).
+ - [**HDF5**](https://support.hdfgroup.org/HDF5/) for hdf5 binary output file support (tested with version >= 1.10).
- - [GSL](https://www.gnu.org/software/gsl/) for numerical integration (tested with version >= 2.4).
+ - [**GSL**](https://www.gnu.org/software/gsl/) for numerical integration (tested with version >= 2.4).

 ---

 ## Usage

-The executable `./build/Release/DMRG++` can be run without input parameters.
-By default it will try to find `./input/input.cfg` the file
+The executable `build/Release/DMRG++` can be run without input parameters.
+By default it will try to find `input/input.cfg` the file
 where the simulation parameters are defined.
 You can modify these parameters, o create a new input file and pass its (full or relative) path as a command-line argument.

 The script `Data_analysis/data_analysis.py` can be used to analyze the simulation data, which is in hdf5 binary format.
 You can install